palewire/first-python-notebook/docs/charts/index.md

 Python has a number of charting tools that can work hand-in-hand with pandas.
 [Altair](https://altair-viz.github.io/) is a relative newbie, but it's got good documentation and can display charts right in your Jupyter Notebook — plus it can export to lots of other formats.

 Let's take it for a spin.

+## A Basic Bar Chart

 Head back to the import cell at the top of your notebook and add Altair.
 We'll usually import it with the alias `alt` so we don't have to type out the whole thing every time we make a chart.

 ```{code-cell}
 :tags: [hide-cell]